ttaylor14/pybaseball-database/README.md

 - All Batting Stats
 - All Pitching Stats
 - All Combined Stats
-- All Exit Velocty Stats
+- All Exit Velocity Stats
 - All FanGraph Stats
 - All Team Batting Data
 - All Team Pitching Data